parcio/partdiff_tester/README.md

 $ uv run pytest --executable='/path/to/partdiff'
 ```

+> [!TIP]
+> If you want to use `partdiff_tester` in a GitHub workflow, you can easily do that with the GitHub action contained in [`action.yaml`](action.yaml).
+> The input parameters closely reflect the CLI parameters described below.
+> You can find a usage example in the [partdiff repository](https://github.com/parcio/partdiff/blob/main/.github/workflows/correctness_check.yaml).
+>  ```

 Of course, you can also install `pytest` and execute it directly.

 We can use the [`pytest-xdist` plugin](https://pypi.org/project/pytest-xdist/) to execute the test cases in parallel.
 It is recommended to do so for all serial implementations, because the parallelism greatly accelerates the tests.
-To do this, we simply pass the `-n auto` arguments to `pytest` (special care must be taken if you want to use `--shuffle`!)
+To do this, we simply pass the `-n auto` arguments to `pytest` (special care must be taken if you want to use [`--shuffle`](#shuffle)!)

 The following performs a soundness check by essentially testing the reference implementation against itself.